MENTAL OR PSYCHIATRIC HOSPITAL

 (8) The frequency of progress notes is determined by the condition of the patient but must be recorded at least weekly for the first two months and at least once a month thereafter and must contain recommendations for revisions in the treatment plan as indicated as well as precise assessment of the patient's progress in accordance with the original or revised treatment plan.

-(10) Comply with the applicable rules of the Authority, Addictions and Mental Health Division, including OAR 309-031 and 033.
+(10) Comply with the applicable rules of the Authority's Health Systems Division, Mental Health Services, OAR chapter 309, divisions 31 and 33.